Party: Martyn Frappell, Felix Ossig-Bonanno, Peter Ridgeway, Damon Ward, Lauren O’Neill, Adrian Spragg, (Kristian Sturmberg)

 Bob Gosper willed his mountain holdings to nephews Bill and Hilton Gosper.
 Alec Gosper sold them (Gospers Mountain and Mt Wirraba) to Herb Johnston about 1948, he sold it to Snowy Dubois about 1960 and he to the Kirks about 1979, around the time of the Wollemi National Park declaration.

-Snowy Dubois ran up to 200 head of cattle, built the sheds and yards, and brought in the tractor that feature in the above photos, as well as the cast iron bath that SUBW dragged into place in January 2017 to restore the spring on the mountain.
+Snowy Dubois ran up to 200 head of cattle, built the sheds and yards, and brought in the tractor that feature in the above photos, as well as the cast iron bath.

 Although Snowy bulldozed many logging trails in the area, he took a dim view of the Army’s work in 1963 (construction of road and airfield) and the creation of the Wollemi National Park.
 Until the Army Road was built, Snowy used to drive cattle to and from Gospers Mountain from the Putty side via Mellong Creek, Gospers Creek to Wollemi Creek, “Snake” Creek, Goba Creek, Bull Creek and Girribung Ck.
 This varied slightly from Bob Gosper’s probable route via Little Weeney Creek.
 A future SUBW trip?